nikhiltri/nikhiltri.github.io/_projects/2009-12-17-the-grassroots-collaborative.md

 The header image is an illustration I made based on photographs from the Collaborative's campaigns.
 The image is still used on their protest posters!

 The site was developed in [Drupal](http://www.drupal.com), and I did all the design and development of the website, including training staff on how to use the new system to update content.
-I also set up Google Apps for the organization, and helped staff move their e-mail over from Outlook.
+I also set up Google Apps for the organization and helped staff move their e-mail over from Outlook.